wso2/docs-is/en/docs/quick-starts/android-sample.md

 1. Create a suitable Android Virtual Device in the Android Studio.

     !!!
 Tip
-    1.If the WSO2 IS is hosted in the local machine and if it is running in localhost domain, change the domain of the endpoints in the “app/res/raw/oidc_config.json” file to “10.0.2.2”.
+        1. If the WSO2 IS is hosted in the local machine and if it is running in localhost domain, change the domain of the endpoints in the “app/res/raw/oidc_config.json” file to “10.0.2.2”.
         Refer the documentation on [emulator-networking](https://developer.android.com/studio/run/emulator-networking)

-    2. Bydefault IS uses a self-signed certificate.
+        2. By default IS uses a self-signed certificate.
 If you are using the default pack without changing to a CA signed certificate, follow this [android guide] (https://developer.android.com /training/articles/security-config) to get rid of SSL issues.

         3. Change the hostname of IS as 10.0.2.2.
             - Change the hostname specified under “hostname” config in the “<IS_HOME>/repository/conf/deployment.toml” to 10.0.2.2
             - Create a new keystore with CN as localhost and SAN as 10.0.2.2

-            ```shell script
+            ```shellscript
             keytool -genkey -alias wso2carbon -keyalg RSA -keystore wso2carbon.jks -keysize 2048 -ext SAN=IP:10.0.2.2
             ```
             - Export the public certificate (name it as wso2carbon.pem)to add into the truststore.
-            ```shell script
+            ```shellscript
             keytool -exportcert -alias wso2carbon -keystore wso2carbon.jks -rfc -file wso2carbon.pem
             ```
             - Import the certificate in the client-truststore.jks file located in <IS_HOME>/repository /resources/security/
-           ```shell script
+            ```shellscript
             keytool -import -alias wso2is -file wso2carbon.pem -keystore client-truststore.jks
             -storepass wso2carbon
             ```
             - Now copy this public certificate (wso2carbon.pem) into the res/raw folder

 2. Run the application.